Criminal Justice Investigation minor

 - CJ 3000-4000 – Curricular Elective

-Students may not minor in their major field of study and must declare their minors prior to registering for GRAD 2110 (graduation).
+Students may not minor in their major field of study and must declare their minors prior to registering for GRAD audit at graduation.
 Consult the program coordinator to determine if additional minors are available.
 The College does not guarantee the availability of all courses necessary for all minor options.